ggeorgekkariuki/Kings-Country-Housing-Project/README.md

 Nevertheless, there are additional goals as well: developing a predictive model that projects a home's market value growth depending on renovation elements; and tracking trends in the real estate market.
 ###  Objectives

-To determine Current Market Trends and Best-Performing Features:
+*To determine Current Market Trends and Best-Performing Features*
 a.
 What factors distinguish top-performing properties in terms of sale price?
 b.
 Which variables (e.g bedrooms and floors) of the residences raise sale prices?

-To Investigate Popular Features and Preferences Across Time:
+*To Investigate Popular Features and Preferences Across Time*
 a.
 Which housing features and attributes have proven most popular and successful throughout time?
 b.
 What types of home features appeal to potential buyers?

-To Investigate How Home Renovations affect Sale Price:
+*To Investigate How Home Renovations affect Sale Price*
 a.
 How does adding floors affect the sale price of a home?
 b.
 How does the addition of bedrooms affect the sale price of a home?
 c.
 What is the predicted rise in the selling price of a home after an addition to its living space?

-To Inspect Seasonal Trends & Optimal Time to Sell:
+*To Inspect Seasonal Trends & Optimal Time to Sell*
 a.
 Do home sales and prices follow seasonal patterns?
 b.
 When is the greatest time to sell a home for the highest possible price?

 ## Business Understanding
 Background information King County, Washington, is a diversified area encompassing urban, suburban, and rural areas.
 The housing market is fiercely competitive, fueled by substantial demand from homebuyers and investors.
 The county provides a variety of housing alternatives, including single-family houses, condominiums, townhouses, apartments, and luxurious estates.
 The county is home to exceptional schools and educational organizations, including the University of Washington.